NCSU-Libraries/vizstudio_presentations/README.md

 #### 10-zone grid

 The 10-zone grid divides the display into 10 zones, each 1536 pixels wide.
+A grid of 5 equal-width zones can be achieved with spanning.

 ![10-zone grid](/media/images/readme/10-grid.png "10-zone grid")

-Note that, using the 10-zone grid, you can combine position and span classes to achieve a grid of 1, 5 or 10 equal-width zones.

 ## Building a presentation (via Javascript configuration)